Facts About Genital Warts

 This natural substance is greatly known for its anti-fungal properties.
 It is found effective against common fungus and organisms like head lice.
-People dilute 1 drop of tea tree oil with 2 drops of carrier oil, and apply on the infected area.
+People dilute 1 drop of tea tree oil with 2 drops of carrier oil and apply to the infected area.
 Carrier oils are usually base oils or vegetable oils.
 It is called such because it carries essential oils for better absorption by the body.
 Note that the mixture can cause a burning sensation or promote inflammation on the skin.
 It might cause a bit of irritation, and cause you discomfort.
-We have never seen much of success with natural remedies such as tea tree oil.
+We have never seen much success with natural remedies such as tea tree oil.

 Tea tree oil, though deemed as a natural substance, can cause allergies.
 Before applying some to your skin, it is best to conduct a patch test first.
 Test a small amount on your arm and wait for at least 24 hours before concluding it safe for use.
 Never ingest the concoction or apply inside the vagina.

 People create a mixture at home by mixing 1 drop or two of the extract with coconut oil, just like the tea tree oil.
 Apply to the infected area.